UAF-RCS/uaf-rcs-hpc-docs/using-batch/batch-scripts.md

 # Batch Scripts

 Batch scripts are plain-text files that specify a job to be run.
 They consist of batch scheduler \(Slurm\) directives which specify the resources requested for the job, followed by a script used to successfully run a program.
+These are typically bash or csh scripts and can make use of any features available to those shells.

+The first part of a batch script are the _#SBATCH Directives_ which are used to pass parameters to the Slurm Job Scheduler to set options for the job, such as time limit, partition, and number of nodes and cores. _sbatch_ will process #SBATCH directives

 Here is a simple example of a batch script that will be accepted by Slurm on Chinook: